erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 available earlier, but also makes resources consumption more predictable.

-After I originally discovered this approach, I've got an impression that unfortunately it never went further than one whitepaper end ended up being just a curiosity.
+After I originally discovered this approach, I've got an impression that unfortunately it never went further and ended up being just a curiosity.
 But then I've found more recent paper with somewhat similar ideas [[15]][write-optimized-b-tree].
-The main idea here is to have one partition to accumulate all inserts, updates or deletes and all the others are
+The main idea here is to have one partition to accumulate all inserts, updates or deletes and all the others are immutable:
-immutable:

 <figure>
 <img src="/public/img/partitioned-b-tree-2.png" border="0" width="80%" style="margin: auto; margin-left:100px">